EstimatedEst. Read Time: 13 minutes

 single arm lat pulldown

-HOW TO DO IT: We want to make sure we get a rotational stretch in during the exercise, and we want to make sure we get this frontal plane stretch, or the side bending component in there.
+1. We want to make sure we get a rotational stretch in during this unilateral exercise, and we want to make sure we get this frontal plane stretch, or the side bending component in there.
 We can do that by changing the way we sit at the machine.
 Adjust the seat height so that you can sit off to one side instead of straddling the machine.
-Let your left knee anchor into the pad.
-Using a single cable pulley machine handle, pull down and then at the bottom, rotate back in the opposite direction to get a stronger contraction on the lats.

 WHAT’S THE BEST LAT PULLDOWN FOR YOU?